-The information below applies ONLY to Editing assignments, which are billed hourly.
+This information applies ONLY to Editing assignments, which are billed hourly.
 Payment for Science Writing is billed by the piece and negotiated between us ahead of time.
 To discuss that, contact me personally.

 How to send a paper.

 Please check my availability by sending a brief email and we can set a date for your manuscript.
-Once I receive the document, it usually takes 3-4 days to get it back to you.
+Once I receive it, a manuscript usually takes 3-4 days to complete.

 What does editing cost?

 $75/hr, billed in half-hour increments.
 Most papers take 3-6 billing hours.
 R01-length grants can take longer (up to 10-12 hours), depending on how much work they require.